jbhopkins/bioxtasraw/MacLib/installer/readme_making_mac_installer.txt

 Note: if pyopencl is installed, the build will fail.

-Note2: I've now gotten this to work with stock unthought canopy, with the extra raw packages installed through pip (Fabio, pyfai, hdf5plugin) and uninstalling pyside.
+Note2: I've now gotten this to work with stock enthought canopy, with the extra raw packages installed through pip (Fabio, pyfai, hdf5plugin) and uninstalling pyside.

 Note3: pyinstaller (3.3.1) currently can't handle scipy 1.0.
 It seems to be a problem with a hidden import that will hopefully be fixed soon (https://github.com/pyinstaller/pyinstaller/issues/2987), it looks like in pyinstaller 3.4 (https://github.com/pyinstaller/pyinstaller/pull/3048)

+Note4: It looks like when the intel mkl library is linked to bumpy, the Mac build gets really big (~550 MB).
+I've used that build for 1.4.0, if people complain could go back to the unlinked version.

 More info on disk images here: https://el-tramo.be/blog/fancy-dmg/